 But now you want to apply for a mortgage – or a bigger mortgage.

-- As our clients discovered, drawn income in the form of salary plus dividend isn’t going to get you the size of mortgage borrowing you may be looking for.
+- As our clients discovered, drawn income in the form of salary plus dividend isn’t going to get you the size of mortgage borrowing you may want.

-- If you’re like them, and you own a company showing good profitability, but you chose to leave profit in the company rather than draw it down, you need a lender who takes a broader view of the ownership of limited company income.
+- If you’re like them and you own a company showing good profitability, but you choose to leave profit in the company rather than draw it down, you need a lender who takes a broader view of the ownership of limited company income.

 - But you won’t find them on the high street.

-The conventional view for mortgage affordability is that it should be based only on an individual’s actual earned and taxable income.
+The conventional view of mortgage affordability is that it should be based only on an individual’s actual earned and taxable income.

 Fortunately, high-street lenders are no longer the only sources of mortgage finance.

-- Specialist lenders such as private funds, mutuals and the smaller challenger banks take a more flexible, "bespoke" approach to their lending decisions.
+- Specialist lenders such as private funds, mutual funds and smaller challenger banks take a more flexible, "bespoke" approach to their lending decisions.

-- Parts of their mortgage application process are automated, but their decsion-making is supplemented by real-eyeballs review by an underwriter who can take a common-sense approach.
+- Parts of their mortgage application process are automated, but their decision-making is supplemented by real-time reviews by an underwriter who can take a common-sense approach.

 (Other specialist lenders might have wanted to see the company’s profitability over the past two or three years before making their decision.)